Case Studies Cardio Case Transcatheter pulmonary valve replacement

 Case

-A 44-year-old woman was prepared to undergo a percutaneous pulmonary valve implantation.
-Also known as transcatheter pulmonary valve replacement, this is the replacement of the pulmonary valve via catheterization through a vein.
+In preparation for a percutaneous pulmonary valve implantation, or transcatheter pulmonary valve replacement, a 44-year-old woman required a procedure involving the replacement of the pulmonary valve through catheterization via a vein.

 Solution